muc111/OTRv4Plus/README.md

 ---

+⚠️ Ratchet backend: Rust is strongly preferred
+This client has two ratchet backends:

+· 🦀 Rust (recommended) – All chain keys, root keys, brace keys, message keys, and skip‑keys are stored in Rust structures that implement Drop with the Zeroize trait.
+Secrets are deterministically overwritten the moment the ratchet is destroyed – independent of Python’s garbage collector.

+· 🐍 Python + C extensions (fallback) – Used only if Rust cannot be built on your platform (e.g., some older Termux environments).
+Secrets are wiped via OPENSSL_cleanse inside __del__, but Python’s GC may delay finalisation.
+This is less secure than the Rust backend.

+Always install the Rust ratchet core if at all possible.
+The startup banner will show 🦀 Rust (zeroize-on-drop) when it is active.
+If you see 🐍 Python (C extensions), you are running the fallback.

 ## Platform setup

 Every platform needs: Python 3.9+, OpenSSL 3.5+, a C compiler, and the `cryptography` and `pysocks` pip packages.
 On Debian/Ubuntu 23.04+, Arch, and macOS, pip requires a virtual environment — the platform sections below include the venv setup.
 Termux doesn't have this restriction.
 The Rust ratchet core is optional but recommended — without it, chain keys are cleaned by Python's garbage collector instead of being deterministically zeroed.